-As part of our sustainability analysis we have also developed climate screening to identify entities with material climate risk.
-These entities are subject to more detailed analysis, at point of purchase and through the investment duration, including annual issuer performance and sector deep dives, and assigned scores.
-The scores reflect factors such as current emissions and sector challenges, overlaying issuer responses in terms of targets, track record and progress towards green technology.
+These entities are subject to more detailed analysis, at point of purchase and through the investment duration, including annual investment performance and sector deep dives, and ongoing review of scores.
+The scores reflect factors such as current emissions and sector challenges, overlaying issuer responses in terms of targets, track record and progress towards low carbon technology.
 Greatest caution is applied to entities with high coal exposure, and there is limited appetite for single asset fossil fuel investment.